GraphOrigami/trek-demo/ReadMe.md

 - Trek descriptions in the `src/descriptions` folder include markdown with YAML front matter.
 These are converted to HTML, then have a page template applied.
 - The same trek descriptions are fed to the index.html template so that the home page can include tiles for each trek.

-The visual style of the site is based on the [Dolomia WordPress Theme](https://themeforest.net/item/dolomia-hiking-outdoor-mountain-guide-wordpress-theme/20086652).
+The site's visual style is based on the [Dolomia WordPress Theme](https://themeforest.net/item/dolomia-hiking-outdoor-mountain-guide-wordpress-theme/20086652) but completely rewritten to use more contemporary CSS.